LuisAntonio1929/FuseMachines_Capstone_Project/README.md

 $$

 As can be seed, to describe a body in the space (position and attitude), the existented tools expend 16 elements in the case of HTMs, and 8 elements on the case of DQ.
 Nonetheless, for describing the position of an object is just requiered 3 elements (x,y,z coordinates), and for describing an orientation is also just requieres 3 elements (pitch, roll and yaw Euler angles).
 To sum up, it is requiered just 6 elements to describe an object in the space.

+## Bibliography
+- Arimoto, S., Yoshida, M., Sekimoto, M., & Tahara, K. (2009).
+A Riemannian-Geometry Approach for Modeling and Control of Dynamics of Object Manipulation under Constraints.
+Journal of Robotics, 2009, 1–16. https://doi.org/10.1155/2009/892801